jiteshjha/geeksforgeeks/README.md

 # geeksforgeeks

-##My Solutions for problems on geeksforgeeks
+My solutions for problems on geeksforgeeks.org